JamesSkemp/words/content/post/on-arnold-schwarzenegger-having-become-governor-of-california.md

 +++
-title = "On Arnold Schwarzenegger Having Become Governor of California" summary = "A short discourse on Schwarzenegger, Governor of California, and what exactly it's impact on me is." draft = false comments = false date = "2003-10-13T00:01:00-05:00"
+title = "On Arnold Schwarzenegger Having Become Governor of California" description = "A short discourse on Schwarzenegger, Governor of California, and what exactly it's impact on me is." draft = false comments = false date = "2003-10-13T00:01:00-05:00"